ChenQian0618/TFN/README.md

 # Introduction of code files

-The core code of TFN is shown in `./Models/TFconvlayer.py` and `./Models/TFN.py`. **You can just read these two files if you only care about our implementation.**
+The core code of TFN is shown in `Models/TFconvlayer.py` and `Models/TFN.py`. **You can just read these two files if you only care about our implementation.**

 Besides, to help the beginers (I definately know the difficulty for a beginer to reproduce other people`s works), **I also provide a full pipeline** based on [DL-based-Intelligent-Diagnosis-Benchmark](https://github.com/ZhaoZhibin/DL-based-Intelligent-Diagnosis-Benchmark) to conduct the acurracy experiment on CWRU dataset.
-Specifically, I compare our models (TFN) with backbone models (CNN and Random-CNN), and other models (i.e., SincNet, WKN, W-CNN) are not included.
+Specifically, I compare our models (TFN) with backbone models (CNN and Random-CNN), while other models (i.e., SincNet, WKN, W-CNN) are not included.

 The repo structure is as follows:
-* `./checkpoint`: storage of training results
+* `checkpoint`: storage of training results
-* `./Datasets`: code of dataset preparation (CWRU included only)
+* `Datasets`: code of dataset preparation (CWRU included only)
-* `./Models`: code of models (Backbon-CNN, Random-CNN, TFN-STTF, TFN-Chirplet, TFN-Morlet included)
+* `Models`: code of models (Backbon-CNN, Random-CNN, TFN-STTF, TFN-Chirplet, TFN-Morlet included)
-* `./PostProcess`: A full pipeline to conduct the accuracy experiments on CWRU dataset, including `./PostProcess/TrainSequentially.py` (train models sequentially) and  `./PostProcess/Acc_statistic.py`: (statistic and plot the results)
+* `PostProcess`: A full pipeline to conduct the accuracy experiments on CWRU dataset, including `PostProcess/TrainSequentially.py` (train models sequentially) and  `PostProcess/Acc_statistic.py`: (statistic and plot the results)
-* `./utils`: basic functions
+* `utils`: basic functions
-* `./main.py`: the main file
+* `main.py`: the main file

 # How to run?